DJDanl/cpp-docs.pt-br/docs/mfc/reference/message-map-macros-mfc.md

 ## <a name="on_control"></a>  ON_CONTROL
-Indica a função tratará uma mensagem de notificação do controle personalizado.
+Indica qual função tratará uma mensagem de notificação do controle personalizado.

 ### <a name="syntax"></a>Sintaxe